The Profit Calculator

-To clearly understand how the profit and loss calculation is arrived at, we shall consider some examples on how to calculate profit or loss with a formula.
+To clearly understand the profit and loss calculation, we shall consider some examples on how to calculate profit or loss with a formula.

 The following two examples illustrate how to calculate profit or loss after taking a trade.

-Since we were buying USD while selling the CAD, to close trade we must sell the dollar and buy back the CAD.
+Since we are buying USD while selling the CAD, to close trade we must sell the dollar and buy back the CAD.